Diversity and Inclusion

 Gender RolesIt will be important to absorb and to attempt to understand the cultural nuances of gender roles in your host country.
 During pre-service training, you will receive an introduction to gender awareness in-country, and will take time to examine your own thinking about gender roles and how they have impacted you.
 You’ll then learn to analyze development projects using a gender lens to better understand gender roles in your host country and how these gender roles can benefit or limit what females and males may or may not do—both from a personal standpoint and in relation to work and relationships in-country.

 A single woman living alone is against the cultural norm in Mongolia, and you may be asked often about why you are not married or why you are serving alone when your family is living in the United States.
 You may receive more unwanted and inappropriate attention from Mongolian men than what you are used to in the United States.
 Therefore, you may need to keep a low social profile and practice discretion in public.
-You may have to work harder than male Volunteers to gain the respect of host country colleagues in the workplace.

 Possible Issues for Volunteers of Color